 More on that later.

-TLDR: Once opened, your cottage cheese will last 2 weeks in the refrigerator, which is where it should be stored, whether opened or unopened.
+TLDR: Once opened, your cottage cheese will last two weeks in the refrigerator, where it should be stored, whether opened or unopened.

 Help!
 Has My Cottage Cheese Gone Bad?

 There are a few telltale signs your cottage has gone off:

 - Mold: Check the tub, as well as the surface of the cottage cheese.
 Don’t spoon the mold out and eat the rest, as mold easily permeates through soft cheese.

 - Chunks: Obviously, cottage cheese is already pretty chunky.
 What you’re looking for is changes in the consistency from when you first opened the cheese.
 The consistency (i.e., chunkiness) of cottage cheese varies from batch to batch.
 That means checking for chunks won’t help you if you’re assessing a freshly opened tub of cottage cheese.